 Our creamy vanilla fudge recipe is easy, quick to make and perfect as a food gift.
 Just six simple ingredients and you can make the creamiest homemade vanilla fudge ever.

-This vanilla fudge recipe makes the best food gift – or of course it can be enjoyed by everyone at home!
+This vanilla fudge recipe makes the best food gift especially when thinking of edible Christmas gifts – or of course it can be enjoyed by everyone at home!
 This fudge recipe makes 36 pieces of fudge.
 Pop a handful of fudge pieces into a cellophane bag and tie with a ribbon to give as a gift.

 This creamy vanilla fudge will take around 35 mins to prepare and cook plus cooling time.
 Once you’re mastered this basic fudge recipe, you’ll be making it time and time again for every special occasion.
 This vanilla fudge is a classic recipe that most fudge makers will use.
 Our delicious homemade fudge has been tried and tested in the GoodtoKnow kitchen and our easy to follow, step-by-step video makes it even easier to make.
 Store your homemade fudge in an airtight container or bag to keep it fresher for longer.

 - 175g (6oz) evaporated milk

 Tip the sugar, butter, milk and evaporated milk into a heavy based pan and heat gently, stirring frequently, until the sugar has dissolved.